Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

-ARLINGTON, Texas (AP) — Max Muncy drove in four runs close to home for the Los Angeles Dodgers, who can still avoid their first series loss of the season after a 7-4 win Saturday night over the Texas Rangers and potential trade target Lance Lynn.
+Lynn’s next start could be for a team like the Dodgers, a contender in this shortened MLB season.

+“He’s one of the best pitchers in baseball, and he’s been really good this year, really good last year,” Rangers manager Chris Woodward said.
+“If I was a contenting team that was in first place and wanting to win a World Series, that’d be the guy I’d look for.
+But I hope he stays with us.'”

-Cody Bellinger’s long two-run homer in the third put Los Angeles up 3-0.
-Muncy, who played high school baseball about 25 miles from the new Rangers ballpark, made it 4-2 with a deep sacrifice fly in the fifth off Lynn (4-1) and hit a three-run homer in the seventh after the Texas right-hander was out of the game.
+Bellinger hit a long two-run homer in the third inning and Max Muncy had a deep sacrifice fly off Lynn in a 7-4 win Saturday for the Dodgers, who can still avoid their first series loss of the season.
+Muncy, who played high school baseball about 25 miles from the new Rangers ballpark, added a three-run homer late after the Texas starter was done.

+“We just tried to stay aggressive on him, and if it didn’t work out for the first few innings we’d just stick with our plan,” Bellinger said.
+“We knew he had good heaters and really good stuff.
+We just stuck with our plan and succeeded against him.”

+The trade deadline is Monday, and it could take a hefty offer for a team to acquire the 33-year-old right-hander who was the opening-day starter for Texas and signed through next season.

 Blake Treinen (3-1) worked 1 1/3 scoreless innings after Texas native Ross Stripling didn’t get an out in the fifth.
 Kenley Jansen worked the ninth for his ninth save.